 If you are an organization owner, you have access to all the resources of the organization.
 You add cloud services to your organization, and then invite users.
 You manage the organization's payment methods and the organization's user accounts.
 If you hold the role of organization member, you have limited access to the organization's resource.

-To see what you can do within your organization with your role, see How Do I Manage Users and Permissions.
+To see what you can do within your organization with your role, see Managing Users and Permissions.

 Your Active Organization